abelokon0711/chaoscenter/README.md

 mysql -t < employees.sql
 ```

 After the application was imported into the IntelliJ IDE, the configurations for RegistrationServer, EmployeesServer, DepartmentsServer, and WebServer must be added.
-Finally the application can be launched by starting all the just configured Spring Boots Applications and directing to `localhost:8080` in the browser.
+Finally the application can be launched by starting all the just configured Spring Boots Applications.

+The application can be reached by directing to `localhost:8080` in the browser.

 ### Configuration